Banda Nkwanta Mosque

-Banda Nkwanta Mosque is located in the West Gonja District in the formerly Northern region of Ghana.
-It is now in the Savannah region.
-Banda Nkwanta is a small town along the intersection of the Bui Dam road and the Wa-Techiman highway.
+The Banda Nkwanta Mosque is a mosque located in Banda Nkwanta in the Savannah region of Ghana.

-History
+Overview

 The mosque was built in the 18th century by Muslims who migrated south from Sudan.
-According to historians, the Muslims first entered Africa through Egypt in the 10th century AD and spread throughout the west and south during the gold trade and trans-Saharan slave routes.
+According to historians, the Muslims first entered Africa through Egypt in the 10th century CE and spread throughout the west and south during the gold trade and trans-Saharan slave routes.

-Features

-It is built with mud in the Sudano-Sahelian architectural style.
-The mosque is very tall and it is said to have the tallest towers among the mud mosques in Ghana.
-The eastern tower of the mosque is about 42 feet high.
+It was built with adobe in the Sudano-Sahelian architectural style.
+The mosque is very tall and it is said to have the tallest minarets among the adobe mosques in Ghana.
+The eastern tower of the mosque is approximately 42 ft high.
 It also has higher parapets.
 It is rectangular in shape with timber-frame structures and pillars which gives support to the roof.
-It has two pyramidal towers and a number of buttresses.
+It has two pyramidal minarets and a number of buttresses.
 It has pinnacles which stick out above the parapet.